-“Hemp has played a foundational role in Kentucky’s agricultural heritage, and I believe that it can be an important part of our future,” McConnell said.
+“Hemp has played a foundational role in Kentucky’s agricultural heritage.
+I believe that it can be an important part of our future,” Mitch McConnell said.

-The bill also removes the federal roadblocks in place that continue to burden the industry.
+The bill also removes the federal roadblocks that continue to burden the industry.
 This action will help expand domestic production throughout the country.
-With increased domestic production, new consumer markets can be opened up helping to further boost the economy.
-A quick search for “pot4pot” shows there is already a high demand for perosnally growing hemp, as it has multiple known benefits and uses.
-The bill also involves the reclassification of legal hemp under federal law and allows for further research of its benefits and uses.
+With increased domestic production, new consumer markets can be opened up, helping to boost the economy further.
+A search for “pot4pot” shows there is already a high demand for personal growing hemp.
+It has multiple known benefits and uses.
+The bill also involves the reclassification of legal hemp under federal law.
+It also allows for further research of its benefits and uses.

-“We all are so optimistic that industrial hemp can become sometime in the future what tobacco was in Kentucky’s past,” McConnell said at a press conference alongside the state’s agriculture commissioner.
+“We all are so optimistic that industrial hemp can become sometime in the future what tobacco was in Kentucky’s past,” McConnell said.
+He spoke at a press conference alongside the state’s agriculture commissioner.

 .@SenateMajLdr Mitch McConnell & @KYAgCommish Ryan Quarles announce legislation to support #Kentucky‘s #hemp industry.
 The Hemp Farming Act will legalize hemp as an agricultural commodity + remove it from the controlled substances list https://t.co/ebdA4yexea @kentuckyag #KyAg365 pic.twitter.com/uDtUQMOZVZ